de-jcup/eclipse-commons/README.md

 # History:
+0.6.0
+- refactored index calculation introducing index calclator
+- adding automatically sorting of multiproposals corresponding to their relevance
 0.5.3
 - Simple completion proposal will not add a new line at end automatically any more (except overridden)
 - ReducedBrowserControl had a bug on plain text, did always set only text information